 The general duty of care with which all defendants must comply is the reasonable (prudent) person standard.
 This standard can vary according to circumstances external to the defendant or intrinsic to the defendant.
 There are several ways to establish the standard of care.
 Each party may make arguments using one or more tools/guides to establish the standard of care.
+We will examine a variety of rules that the parties can use to establish the defendant's duty of care - what the reasonable prudent person would have done under the circumstances.

 3.1.
-History CB 131-132 Abraham 46-52 3.2.
-Elements of Negligence СВ 132-133 3.3.
+History CB 131-132

+3.2.
+Elements of Negligence CB 132-133

+3.3.
 Balancing: Risk v.
-Utility and B>PL CB 133-145 3.4.1.
-Stupio Prudent Person: Intuition d Defendants d and Talented Defendants Abraham 60-78 CB 145-150 3.5.
-Custom and l Usage CB 150-154 3.6.1.1.
-3.6.1.2. lications of the Reasonable Person Emergencies Physical Illness and Blackout Physical Disability CB 154-168, 10-11

-3.6.1.4.
+Utility and B>PL CB 133-145

+Prudent Person: Intuition CB 145-150

+d Defendants ed and Talented Defendants

+5.4.2.
+Skille ed and Talemed Defendants

+3.5.
+Custom and d Usage CB 150-154

+plications of the Reasonable Person CB 154-168, 10-11

+Emergencies

+3.6.1.2.
+Physical Illness and Blackout

+Physical Disability

 Mental Disability

-3.6.1.6.
-Professionals 3.6.1.6.1.
-Legal M lalpractice 3.6.1.6.2.
-Medical Malpractice CB 168-185 3.6.1.6.3.
-Informed d Consent CB 185-200 3.7.
-Rules of Law: Judicial Treat tment of Specific Duties CB 200-204 Abraham 78-86 3.8.
-Violation of Statute: Legisla Duties, Negligence per 3.8.1.
-Applicability of Statute 3.8.2.
-Effect of Borrowing Statute 3.8.3.
-Excused Violations r se CB 204-206 CB 206-222 CB 222-229 4.
-Negligence: Proving Brea Once the plaintiff has establish of care, she must establish (fac failed to comply with that stand three ways to prove breach. ned the defendant's duty stually) that the defendant 4.1.
-Direct Proof/Evidence 4.2.
-Circumstantial Proof CB 229-237 Abraham 87-98 4.3.
-Res Ipsa Loquitur CB 237-258 5.
-Negligence: Factual (Actu Even if the defendant has bread plaintiff, plaintiff must typicall injuries would not have occurr negligence.
-But in some circun established through satisfying ched a duty she owed to the y establish that her red but for defendant's mstances, causation can be 5.1.
-Sine Qua Non / But For CB 252-262 Abraham 99-103 5.2.
-Proof of Causation 5.2.1.
-"But For" Test CB 262-269 5.2.2.
-Quantum of Proof Prob 5.2.3.
-Special test: informed c CB 269-270 5.3.
-Lost Chance CB 270-274

 Children

+Professionals

+.6.1.
+Legal Malpractice

+.6.2.
+Medical Malpractice CB 168-185

+3.6.1. .6.3.
+Informed Consent CB 185-200

+3.7.
+Rules of La w: Judicial Treatment of Specific Duties CB 200-204

+3.8.
+Violation of f Statute: Legislative Treatment of Specific

+Dutie es, Negligence per se CB 204-206

+icability of Statute CB 206-222

+t of Borrowing Statutory Standard CB 222-229

+3.8.3.
+Excus sed Violations

+4 Negligence: Proving Breach

+00 intiff has established the defendant's duty

+nust establish (factually) that the defendant

+pply with that standard.
+We will examine

+prove breach.

+4.1.
+Direct Proo of/Evidence

+4.2.
+Circumstan ntial Proof CB 229-237

+4.3.
+Res Ipsa Lo oquitur CB 237-258

+5. Negligence: Factual (Actual) Causation

+Even if the plaintiff establishes that defendant has breached a duty she owed to the plaintiff, plaintiff must typically establish that her injuries would not have occurred "but for" defendant's negligence.
+However, in some special circumstances, causation can be established through satisfying an alternative test.